tricao86/github-user-workspace/README.md

 ---

-The github-user-core-lib is written to be reusable and can be published to a private registry (e.g., Artifactory) and installed via Yarn.
+The github-user-core-lib is written to be reusable and can be published to a private registry (JFrog, Nexus, ...) and installed via Yarn.

 ### From root